fingerskier/aquarion/README.md

 ```
 {
   remote: "https://some.server.com",
+  timeout: 30,
   authHeader: "Authorize somesuchanwhathaveyou",
   getCredentials: "api_key=1234",
   basicCredentials: "user:password",
   installDirectory: "./test/app",
-  preInstall: "npm install",
   postInstall: "npm run build",
-  installedCommand: "best-app-ever",
+  runCommand: 'node .',
 }
 ```

 ### Caveats

 The goal of this app is to get code deployed...not build it on the fly.
-So, things like `preinstall` settings or installing a `.sh` or `.cmd` are pushed off to the deployed app.
+So, things like `preinstall` settings or installing a `.sh` or `.cmd` or platform-specific stuff are pushed off to the deployed app.

 `remote` ~ the URL of the remote server from which to download the app.